Sansossio/ReactSockets/README.md

 # React-Sockets
-Manage sockets connection easily, is how a orm but of sockets :)
+Manage sockets connection easily with the react power, is how a orm but of sockets :)

 ## How to install?
 ```sh